Doha in Winter: Why November to March Is the Only Time to Visit Qatar

 The Budget Angle

-Winter is peak season, so hotels are 20-40% more expensive than summer.
+Winter is peak season, so hotels run 20-40% more than summer.
 But here's the counterargument: you'll actually use your hotel's outdoor pool.
 You'll actually eat at outdoor restaurants.
 You'll actually enjoy the desert safari instead of surviving it.

 Category